 - Your cat has a urinary tract infection (UTI) or feline lower urinary tract disease (FLUTD).

-Abrupt Changes in Cat Behaviour
+Abrupt Changes in Your Cat’s Behaviour

-- Ageing The energy levels of senior cats are not as high as they used to be.
+- The energy levels of senior cats are not as high as they used to be.
 They are also more likely to be affected by various illnesses.
 As such, they are likely to be more sedentary and may also display sudden behavioural shifts.

-- Separation anxiety Although occurring less amongst cats, separation anxiety can make lonely felines vocalise a lot more than usual.
+- Separation anxiety.
+Although occurring less amongst cats, separation anxiety can make lonely felines vocalise a lot more than usual.

-- Depression Cats do get depressed.
+- Cats do get depressed.
 When they do, they lose their appetite or overeat and become withdrawn.
 They can sleep too much or be affected by insomnia.
 In some cases, diseases can trigger feline depression.

 When you notice sudden changes in your cat’s behaviour, you should have her checked by the vet.